KingShmo/First-IOS-Project/README.md

-# Pre-work - *Name of App Here*
+# Pre-work - *Smart Tip*

-"Anish's IOS calculator" is a tip calculator application for iOS.
+"Smart Tip" is a tip calculator application for iOS.

 Submitted by: Anish Ketha